FAForever/wiki-pages/Development/Mapping/FA-Forever-Map-Editor.md

 ### Black plane bug

 In Forged Alliance there is a known bug, that the lower parts of your map will become black.
 It happens when the height difference between the lowest and the highest point is bigger than 50.
+It has been fixed in Forged Alliance Forever, so you don't have to worry about it, unless you create maps for the use outside of FAF.

-There are 2 ways to fix it:
+There are 2 ways to prevent the bug:
 -   Reduce mountains' height or depth of water
 -   Add a very deep hole somewhere in the map